psychopy/workshops/source/translators/makePullRequest.rst

 All that said...
 --------------------

-- After the initial setup, most translators will be working on just a couple of files anyway, i.e.:
+- After the initial setup, most translators will be working on just a few files anyway, i.e.:

+  - ``mappings.txt``
   - ``messages.po``
   - (and maybe) ``tips...txt``

-- So 99% of the time, you'll just leave those 1-2 boxes checked anyway

 Step 2: The commit
 ---------------------